 Fink was best known for her charity, volunteering, and donations throughout Topeka and the state of Kansas.
 Fink donated to Washburn University, the Salvation Army, and Stormont-Vail HealthCare, among others.
-Fink was honored by Native Son and Daughters of Kansas as a Distinguished Kansan in 2004 for her charity work, was inducted into the Topeka Business Hall of Fame in 2003, and received many other honors and accolades during her life.
+She was named the Native Sons and Daughters' Distinguished Kansan in 2003.
+Fink was inducted into the Topeka Business Hall of Fame in 2003, and received many other honors and accolades during her life.
 Fink died September 18, 2007, in Topeka, Kansas.

 Entry: Fink, Ruth Garvey